Sahiwal: History

-Following the Ummayad Arab conquest of Punjab cities of Uch and Multan, led by Muhammad bin Qasim.
-Arabs of Emirate of Multan ruled the region of Sahiwal for few centuries.
-Then Sahiwal remained part of Multan province of Mamluk dynasty.
-Sahiwal also remained associated with historic city of Depalpur.

-The modern day city of Sahiwal was founded in 1865 when a train station was built at the site of a small village on the Karachi-Lahore railway line.
+The modern-day city of Sahiwal was founded in 1865 when a train station was built at the site of a small village on the Karachi-Lahore railway line.
 The site was named Montgomery for Sir Robert Montgomery, then lieutenant governor of the Punjab and it replaced Gogera as the capital of the recently created Montgomery district.
 Two years later in 1867, it was constituted a municipality.

-In 1914 construction began of the Lower Bari Doab Canal which now irrigates both the city and wider region.
+In 1914 construction began of the Lower Bari Doab Canal which now irrigates both the city and the wider region.

 During the Partition of India in 1947 the city, being part of Montgomery district, was allocated to Pakistan by the Punjab Boundary Commission.
-This was on the basis of being a Muslim majority area, despite claims from the Indian National Congress and Sikh groups on the basis of greater property ownership and revenues paid to the state.
+This was on the basis of being a Muslim-majority area, despite claims from the Indian National Congress and Sikh groups on the basis of greater property ownership and revenues paid to the state.

 Climate

-The climate of Sahiwal district is extreme, reaching 52 °C in summer, and down to 2 °C in winter.
+The climate of Sahiwal district is hot semi arid, reaching 47 °C in summer, and down to 5 °C in winter.
 The soil of the district is very fertile.
-The average rainfall is about 2000 mm.
+The average rainfall is about 685 mm, peaking during the summer monsoon season.

+Demography

+Population

+According to the 2023 census, Sahiwal city had a population of 574,240.